 Any travel expenses for the meetings will be prepaid or reimbursed by the Sacramento County Office of Education (SCOE) in accordance with state travel rules and rates.
 Local educational agencies (LEAs) will be reimbursed for the cost of a substitute teacher (if needed) or participants will be paid an honorarium of $40.00 per hour (if on noncontract days).
 Participants should check with their LEA before applying to verify that they are able to attend the applicable meeting if selected.

 ETS Scoring Job Opportunities

-ETS is now accepting early applications for the 2021 scoring session.
+ETS accepts applications for scorers.
 California educators looking to participate in the scoring of CAASPP as a constructed-response scoring professional (rater) can view more information on this recruitment flyer.
 This is an excellent opportunity for educators to become more familiar with the new generation of California assessments.
 Raters will score exams from their home or office using ETS's Online Network for Evaluation (ONE) system, will work under the supervision of an assigned Scoring Leader, and will be required to successfully pass a certification exam prior to scoring.
 Scoring schedules are flexible and can include 4-, 6- and 8-hour weekday and/or weekend shifts.

 Application Instructions and Qualifications

 California educators interested in applying can view more information at Online Scoring Opportunities .
 Educators who meet the following criteria listed are eligible to be raters: